aless80/tantrix/README.md

 I fixed the problem occurring when confirming a move in a game by sending the rotation of a moved tile.
 Manually closing the windows (e.g. with Alt+F4) now triggers an event so that the server knows it.

+#BUG
+somebody quits the wroom - WaitingRoom' object has no attribute 'gameinprogress

 ## TODO
 check host port for client. where is that? turns